Install an OS via autoinstall

 Windows

-You can perform partitioning for each disk separately for the following operating systems: Ubuntu 24.04LTS, Ubuntu 22.04LTS, AlmaLinux 9.2x86_64, Oracle 9x86_64, Debian 12x86_64, Debian 11x86_64, Proxmox, Rocky 9.2x86_64.
+Separate partitioning for each disk can be performed for the following OSs: Ubuntu 24.04LTS, Ubuntu 22.04LTS, AlmaLinux 9.2x86_64, Oracle 9x86_64, Debian 12x86_64, Debian 11x86_64, Proxmox, Rocky 9.2x86_64.

 -

-will be created on this disk and the OS will be installed. -
+/will be created on this disk, and the OS will be installed. -

-Optional: add disks to RAID.On the same server, you can add disks to different RAID arrays.For example, your server has four disks, you can add two of them to RAID1 and the other two to RAID0.
+Optional: add disks to a RAID array.
+On one server, you can add disks to different RAID arrays.
+For example, if your server has four disks, you can add two of them to RAID1 and the other two to RAID0.

-Determine the RAID type:
+Select the RAID level:

 -